numtide/system-manager/README.md

 WantedBy=system-manager.target
 ```

-!!!
-Tip
+> [!Tip]
-Compare the lines in the say-hello.service file with the default.nix file to see where each comes from.
+> Compare the lines in the say-hello.service file with the default.nix file to see where each comes from.

 ## Example: Creating files in the /etc folder